-Under the recent leadership transition to Dr. Andrew Saykin, the center is building on its rich legacy to explore the role of genetics and other types of biomarkers as predictors of clinical trajectories among the broader group of individuals with subjective cognitive decline and mild cognitive impairment.
+Under the recent leadership transition to Andrew Saykin, PsyD, the center is building on its rich legacy to explore the role of genetics and other types of biomarkers as predictors of clinical trajectories among the broader group of individuals with subjective cognitive decline and mild cognitive impairment.

 YOU ARE EXPLORING